TRR (2019)

 Part II: Explore ideas 💡

 The Product Manager determined that our primary persona's need for hiring qualified employees required a solution.
-To address this challenge, I facilitated a remote Design Sprint. and invited the participation of developers, the Product Manager, and other relevant stakeholders.
+To address this challenge, I facilitated a remote Design Sprint and invited the developers, the Product Manager, and other relevant stakeholders.
 Since the participants were located remotely, we used Miro as a collaboration tool to ensure that everyone had an equal opportunity to contribute.

 Gif showing collaboration in Miro.